Jobin-Jas/jobin-engagespot/README.md

 ## What It Does

-This package allows you to manage your engagespot notifications easly.
+This package allows you to manage your [Engagespot](https://engagespot.co) notifications easly.

 ### Installation